HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 ## Dependencies
 - Varjo SDK
     - In order to use the template, the Varjo SDK has to be imported into your project.
-Make sure to not delete/move the "Samples" folder when porting/developing in/to your active directory.
-The template is quite flexible as it will always get the most up to date version of the controllers of the SDK.
-Consider that when updating the Varjo SDK.
+This template does not need the Sample folder to be imported anymore and thus can be operated without.
+However, you are free to use the Samples in order to get in touch with other Varjo features such as Markers or "Windows".
+If you search for a version of the template that might be more flexible, have a look at the version release of [0.1.0.](https://github.com/HIVE-ResearchGroup/OpenXR_Varjo_Template/releases/tag/v0.1.0).
 - HDRP Pipeline
 - Unity 2021.2.12*